mvdwetering/websitechecker/README.md

 * url: The configured URL for this sensor
 * last_status: Status of last update.
 Some example values are "200 - OK" or "Connection error"
+* last_error_status: Status of last error, allows to easily see what the last issue was if it came back already.

 ## Configuration examples